darrengoulden/darrengdn/_posts/2020-09-04-host-your-own-alternate-dialling-instructions.md

  * w
  * test=test

-A full list of parameters are listed in the [InstructionUri](https://docs.pexip.com/admin/teams_connector.htm#instruction_uri) section of the Pexip docs.
+A full list of parameters is listed in the [InstructionUri](https://docs.pexip.com/admin/teams_connector.htm#instruction_uri) section of the Pexip docs.

 You can view the html for the custom page [here](https://github.com/darrengoulden/darrengdn/blob/master/_layouts/teams-custom.html).